gittyeric/gen-lock/README.md

 #### lockerFactory(defaultAquireOptions = {}, protocol = undefined) => LockerFactory

 Default export of this library.
 Returns newLocker/newDualLocker functions that default to any [AquireOptions](#AquireOptions) set in this factory function call.
 The optional protocol defaults to an in-memory LockingProtocol for locks scoped to the current Javascript runtime.
+A Redis-backed protocol for cluster-scoped locks is under development.

 #### lockerFactory.newLocker(resourceGuid, resource, defaultAquireOptions = {}, lockerGuid = unique()) => Locker

 Creates a new lock holder for a given resource.
-Lockers can commit Transactions.
+Lockers can promise Transactions.
 You should generally create 1 or more per component / resource pair.
 Lockers get a unique guid assigned to them by default, but setting them to be equal can be used to acheive re-entrance, allowing multiple lockers in a group to hold a lock simultaneously.